lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/scope.rst

 to visualize breaking bonds, and show the possibility to import LAMMPS-generated YAML log files into Python.

-In :ref:`all-atoms-label`, two components\textemdash liquid water
-(flexible three-point model) and a polymer molecule\textemdash are merged and equilibrated.
+In :ref:`all-atoms-label`, two component - liquid water (flexible three-point model) and a polymer molecule - are merged and equilibrated.
 A long-range solver is used to handle the electrostatic interactions accurately, and the system is equilibrated in the isothermal-isobaric (NPT) ensemble; then, a stretching force is applied